JMRI: Building with Eclipse

 To run an application do the following:

-- You need to configure the complier compliance level to java 1.6. select under the main control bar "Window->Preferences", then select "Java->Complier" Adjust the complier compliance level to 1.6.
+- You need to verify the compiler compliance level is set to java 1.8.
+Select under the main control bar "Window->Preferences", then select "Java->Compiler".

 - From the "Run" menu, select "Run Configurations..."
 We'll use the window that opens to configure which program(s) to run.
 (If the Run menu does not have a "Run Configurations..." entry, be sure you selected the java directory in the navigation pane above - Eclipse menus are context sensitive)